sarayuCheganti/OasisInfobyte/README.md

 This is the task 1 of Level 2
 ===SIMPLE CALCULATOR====

-This is a simple website of Calculator developed using HTML and CSS.
+This is a simple website of Calculator developed using HTML, CSS and basic JS.